nopSolutions/nopCommerce-Docs/en/running-your-store/catalog/catalog-settings.md

 - Select the **Export/import products.
 Allow splitting file** checkbox if you want to import products from individual optimal-size files automatically created from the main file.
 This function will help you import a large amount of data with a smaller delay.
 - Select the **Export/import related entities using name** checkbox if related entities should be exported/imported using names.
 - Select the **Export/import products with "limited to stores"** checkbox if products should be exported/imported with their "limited to stores" properties.

+> [!NOTE]
+>
+> When you have two or more languages, Export/Import to Excel/XML supports multilingual data.

 ## Product sorting